shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 Celestinos_Pizza
 ```

-Should produce this output (print the error message to standard output):
+Should produce this output (all messages, including the error message, should be printed to standard output):
 ```
 The_Bear is at 39.729089,-121.842585
 311_Lecture not in database